 Clinical Child interns participate in a weekly two hour-long clinical consultation and training group.
-This group supervision entitled a "vertical team" brings together psychology trainees across training years such that postdoctoral fellows and practicum students in our outpatient close to home centers also participate weekly.
-This seminar typically devotes the first hour of the meeting to didactics in specialty areas that are of importance in acquiring the knowledge, skills, and abilities to be a successful practicing clinical child psychologist.
-The second hour of this weekly seminar will involve case presentations designed to enhance the application of skills discussed in the didactic to clinical cases.
+This group supervision, entitled "vertical team," brings together psychology trainees across training years such that postdoctoral fellows and/or practicum students in our outpatient close to home centers also participate weekly.
+This seminar rotates between didactics and case presentations.
+Didactics focus on specialty areas that are of importance in acquiring the knowledge, skills, and abilities to be a successful practicing clinical child psychologist.
+Case presentations are designed to enhance the application of skills discussed in the didactic to clinical cases.